michaelkotelnikov/rhacm-workshop/04.Governance_Risk_Compliance/README.md

 The above command creates two objects _Policy_ and _PlacementBinding_.

-* The _Policy_ objects define the NetworkPolicy that will be deployed on cluster-a.
+* The _Policy_ objects define the NetworkPolicy that will be deployed on _local-cluster_.
 It associates the NetworkPolicy to the webserver-acm namespace, and enforces it.
 * The _PlacementRule_ resource associates the _Policy_ object with the _PlacementRule _resource that was created in the beginning of the exercise.
 Thereby, allowing the Policy to apply to all clusters with the _environment=production_ label.

 After the creation of the objects, navigate to **Governance Risk and Compliance** in the Red Hat Advanced Cluster Management for Kubernetes console.
-Note that the policy is configured, and cluster-a is compliant.
+Note that the policy is configured, and _local-cluster_ is compliant.

 Make sure that the policy is effective by trying to navigate to the application once again - **https://&lt;webserver application route>/application.html**.
 (The application should not be accessible).

 ### Stage 2 - Allow traffic from the Ingress Controller

 In this section, you will modify the policy you have created in the previous section.
 You will add another ObjectDefinition entry to the policy.
-The ObjectDefinition will apply a second NetworkPolicy object onto the webserver-acm namespace in cluster-a.
+The ObjectDefinition will apply a second NetworkPolicy object onto the webserver-acm namespace in _local-cluster_.
 The NetworkPolicy object will allow traffic from the Ingress Controller to reach the webserver application in port 8080.
 An example definition of the NetworkPolicy object -

 ```
 apiVersion: networking.k8s.io/v1